alex-bl/CompilerConstruction/README.md

 ### Assigmnent 2

 - **Incorrect location information (line-/column-number) on the first statements inside a new scope (if/else, while):** This first statement gets the same location-information as the parent that opens the scope.
 All subsequent statements are correct.
+- **Memory Leaks on TAC tests:** Testing the TAC code still shows memory leaks.
+This will be improved shortly.

 ## 4. Changelog